anton-k/processing-for-haskell/README.md

 ... implements a **subset** of Processing Language in Haskell.
 So ...

-### The project needs your help

-The Processing being a small language implements some  tons of magic with OpenGL  under the hood.
-There are really big implementations of graphics primitives.
-I can not finish this thing all alone.
-So if you are really interested in seeing the package finished.
-If you want all features of Processing be implemented please **do** contribute!

 ### How to install

 You can install it from hackage.